-Sarita’s visit transpired in August shortly after Elotes Del Rancho began prowling the City of Vision’s mean streets.
+Sarita’s visit transpired in August shortly after No Te Rajes began prowling the City of Vision’s mean streets (as Elotes Del Rancho).
 The menu she encountered, though somewhat limited, was a bit different than the menu we found some six months later.
 Seasonal availability of corn on the cob is one reason.
 Another is owners’ prerogative to change up the menu based on what’s selling best.
 One commonality between the menu we both saw was an anthropomorphic drawing of a steaming bowl of menudo chasing away a lizard-like creature called “La Cruda” which New Mexicans recognize as “the hang-over.”

 Sarita prepared me well, apprising me that “there is virtually no seating, so you have the options of eating in your car, taking it home, or having a nice little picnic at one of the nearby parks.”
 We parked close by, suspecting we’d like the featured fare so much that we might want to order more.
 Good decision!
-Elotes Del Rancho might not have a large menu, but what it does offer is top shelf stuff.
+No Te Rajes might not have a large menu, but what it does offer is top shelf stuff.
 We were blown away by how much we enjoyed every item we ordered…even me, the culinary explorer who seeks exotic eats at every turn.

-15 February 2020: Elotes in a cup are Mexican street food at its finest, what diners order when they don’t want glistening buttered corn faces.
+16 May 2020: Elotes in a cup are Mexican street food at its finest, what diners order when they don’t want glistening buttered corn faces.
 In season, kernels of corn are shaved off the cob with a sharp knife, slathered with butter, deposited in a cup and topped with a tangy Mexican crema, crumbled Cotija cheese and chile.
-That’s pretty much how Elotes Del Rancho serves its elotes in a cup.
+That’s pretty much how No Te Rajes serves its elotes in a cup.
 It’s your call as to how piquant you want your corn concoction, but “medium” should work for most people (unless you’re Texan).
 At first glance, the corn in a cup looks like a snowfall of Cotija cheese with just a bit of chile sprinkled on.
 You’ll want to ensure that cheese is distributed throughout your cup so swirl it around to your heart’s content.
 The results are a sweet, salty, creamy fresh flavored corn that evokes feelings of summer.

-15 February 2020: Unlike some of the taco joints I tend to favor which proffer creative combinations which scream “these aren’t your mother’s tacos,” Elotes del Rancho offers only two types of tacos–carnitas and carne asada.
+16 May 2020: Unlike some of the taco joints I tend to favor which proffer creative combinations which scream “these aren’t your mother’s tacos,” No Te Rajes offers only two types of tacos–carnitas and carne asada.
 These just happen to be my Kim’s favorites.
 Adorned solely with chopped onion and cilantro, these tacos are of the overstuffed variety.
 It takes two warm corn tortillas to hold in all the ingredients and that’s before you add salsa, a very piquant blend.
 These tacos are a wonderful reminder that sometimes going back to basics is best; that there is beauty, deliciousness and tremendous enjoyment in simplicity.
 I wouldn’t add a thing and for me, that’s saying something.

-29 February 2020: The English term barbecue has its genesis in the Caribbean Indian word barbacoa, however, despite commonalities (both involve meat), these two terms do not denote the same thing.
+16 May 2020: The English term barbecue has its genesis in the Caribbean Indian word barbacoa, however, despite commonalities (both involve meat), these two terms do not denote the same thing.
 Barbecue involves the low and slow preparation of food over a grill while barbacoa is a steaming-baking process.
 Results from both processes are delicious.
 Regional variations of barbacoa exist, but what most barbacoa has in common is very rich, very moist, absolutely delicious shredded barbacoa beef.
 My very favorite torta is one made with barbacoa.
-Elotes Del Rancho’s version is as wonderful as any you’ll find anywhere (including San Antonio, Texas).
+No Te Rajes’s version is as wonderful as any you’ll find anywhere (including San Antonio, Texas).
 A smear of guacamole, just a little bit of lettuce, cilantro and onions cut into the richness of the beef, but you’ll probably want to add some of the salsa picante, too.
 The salsa is made by Edgar’s loving bride.
 It’s a superb salsa, one that will leave your lips tingling with delight and because it has some serious bite.
-The torta de barbacoa is a fabulous sandwich…so good I had it two visits in a row (a rarity for a guy who loves changing things up), so good it made my best sandwich list.
+The torta de barbacoa is a fabulous sandwich…so good I had it five visits in a row (a rarity for a guy who loves changing things up), so good it made my best sandwich list.

 During our inaugural visit, we discerned a familiarity that instantly earned our affections.
 Edgar confirmed that the corn tortillas he uses for his tacos come from Tortilleria Cuahtemoc on Bridge Blvd.
 We’ve been buying our corn tortillas by the gross (144 tortillas or 12 bags) at this neighborhood market for years.
 They’re unfailingly fresh and have that pronounced corn flavor that makes for the best tacos.
 The cloud-like telera bread used for tortas comes from Marielena’s Panaderia on Coors Blvd.
 It’s the very best repository for a sandwich I’ve ever had–better even than the French bread used in New Orleans for muffalettas.